mortenivar/Jed-modes/README.sh.txt

 with the editing point placed between 'for' and 'in'.
 If insertion is done within an existing statement block, it will be indented relative to that block.

+- SH_Shellcheck_Log_Level, specifies the minimum severity of errors to consider.
+Valid values in order of severity are "error", "warning", "info" and "style".

                                     Keys